Javascript is not enabled.

 You are now leaving AARP.org and going to a website that is not operated by AARP.
 A different privacy policy and terms of service will apply.

-How Hollywood Writers’ Strike Will Affect What You Watch on TV
+Hollywood Strike Expands: How Will It Affect What You Watch?

 Why the people who write the shows you watch have gone on strike

 A WGA member survey found that writers’ pay has plunged 14 percent in five years, and writer-producers earn 23 percent less than 10 years ago.
 Some say their earnings have been cut in half.
 Their income will likely plummet more soon, thanks to technology and a grim economy.
-Bill Lawrence, cocreator of the terrific show Shrinking, which stars Jason Segel and Harrison Ford, told the Los Angeles Times, “This will become a business that you can only do if your parents are well-off enough to help pay your rent.”
 Some writers have already moved back in with their parents.

 Except for execs, Hollywood studios aren’t doing great, either